Southeast

 The French explorers landed in the area in 1718 and settlers soon followed to the highpoint on the lower Mississippi River.
 With its decidedly French flair, New Orleans is Louisiana’s top destination.
 Within New Orleans, the French Quarter is the oldest part of the city and enduring to many a traveler.
 Some travelers end up spending a bit more time and living in the area for a while, especially writers and artists.
 For a getaway to New Orleans, here are the top things to do in the French Quarter.

-Top Things to do in the French Quarter
+Top Things to Do in the French Quarter

 Creole Queen Riverboat Cruise